 - Move expensive operations outside the drawing method

 You should also read

-This lesson has tips for conserving power and improving performance.
 A watch face runs continuously, so it must use power efficiently.

 This section contains best practices for improving efficiency during periods when a watch face is inactive.

 Ensure that your watch face performs

 computations only when active; use callbacks

 Preferably, use the following methods of that class to determine if

 Alternatively, use the following methods of the same class

 WearableListenerService to listen for